About Me

 My journey

 I’m a Professional Mental Health & Wellbeing Coach, based in Bristol in the United Kingdom.
-I help others reach their full potential, whether that’s improving their confidence, self-esteem, how they use their time, or any number of other factors.
+I split my time coaching between working for the NHS and running my own private practice.
+I help others reach their full potential, whether that’s overcoming depression or anxiety, improving their self-esteem, how they use their time, or any number of other factors.
 I have never been so passionate, inspired and motivated by what I do.

 But that hasn’t always been the case.

-My working background was in the corporate world.
+Prior to working for the NHS and in my private practice I worked in the corporate world.
 I’ve worked for global companies with thousands of employees, and I’ve been one of the first to join a start up.
 I’ve worked privately and for the government, both local and national.
 I’ve been an employee, and I’ve been self-employed.
 I’ve had intensely internal roles, and roles as the face of the company.
 I’ve been a leader responsible for entire departments and regions, and I’ve been at the very bottom of the chain.
 I’ve managed teams all over the world, including the U.K., U.S., France, Australia, and Singapore.

 By some peoples’ definition I had what could be considered a very successful career, climbing to senior leadership roles in high-achieving companies.